 This is not my first time at the dresser re-do rodeo and there are always lessons taught by any project.
 And so it was with this makeover.
 While Pinterest is full of quick and easy dresser re-dos, I knew from the start that I would need to be thorough and meticulous this time around.
-No short cuts!
-So, if you are expecting one of those fabulous one day makeovers, keep moving, there’s nothing to see here!
+No short cuts for Miss Dixie!

 Today I’ll walk you through my version of “demo day”.
 Well, not demo per se, but dismantling, cleaning and prep prior to actually painting.
 All of the not so fun, but oh so necessary, stuff that leads us to the good part.

 First of all, we live in an area of the country that has a hardy and thriving bed bug population.
 Those little critters give me the heebee jeebees in ways I cannot even begin to describe.
 So, no and I mean NO piece of used furniture ever enters our abode without spending time in quarantine.
 That means a thorough inspection by yours truly, followed by a cleaning in the garage.

 When initially cleaning a piece like Dixie the dresser, a mask and gloves, as well as a good cleaning solution, are always in order.
 My favorite is Thieves cleaner solution.
 It does a great job with grease or any other buildup and deodorizes like a boss.
 No Thieves handy?
 Krud Kutter Tough Task is another fabulous cleaner that cuts through residue like a boss.
 A heavy duty respirator mask would not be overkill when it comes to anything related to mold and mildew.
 But honestly, if you see anything that looks like mold or mildew, pass, it’s just not worth taking a risk.

 Affiliate links are included for your convenience.
 Read my full disclosure policy here.